vahi/pegasus-annex/nersc/README.md

 The NERSC container image registry, used in conjunction with Rancher, is available at https://registry.nersc.gov/ .

-## Build and Publish Docker Container to NERSC Registry
+## Step 1.
+Build and Publish Docker Container to NERSC Registry

 Login to  https://registry.nersc.gov/  with your NERSC credentials, and make sure you see your NERSC project in there.
 If you don't see it, contact NERSC user support at nersc@servicenowservices.com